 Appearance Code: We love you for your energetic and unique personality, however no Mohawks, lip jewelry, giant nose rings, ear gauges, etc. You get the idea.

 Dress Code: We have a basic dress code for captains, crew and front desk described in more detail in our Employee Manual.

-We accept applications year round.
+We accept applications for our sailing jobs year round.
 After you submit your application, we will review it.
 If we’re interested in you we will contact you to arrange an interview.
 A Skype or in-person interview is required for all positions.
 Feel free to rattle our cage if you think you’re perfect for the position and we haven’t contacted you.
 We’re human and sometimes things fall through the cracks!

 Job Descriptions and Online Applications for Front Desk, Captains and Crew are in their respective sections below.
 Crew, captains and front desk applicants should complete an online application.
 Management and office positions should submit a resume in addition to the Front Desk Application.